mnikrsa21/spam/README.md

 ```bash
 python2 mail.py
 ```
+# Note and Risk
+- Account may be suspended due to spam
+- You can recode it and learn how it works

-This tool for educational purpose only!
+- This tool for educational purpose only!